Hermit crab: Aggressive behavior

-Aggressive behaviors for hermit crabs are quite similar to one another, with some variations present between species.
+Aggressive behaviors for hermit crabs are quite similar, with some variation between species.
 It usually consists of moving or positioning the legs and the chelipeds, also known as the claw or pincer.
 Usually these displays are enough to avoid confrontation.
-Sometimes two opposing crabs will do multiple actions, with no apparent pattern.
-These confrontations usually last a few seconds, though some may last a few minutes, for those especially stubborn crabs.
+Sometimes two opposing crabs perform multiple actions, with no apparent pattern.
+The confrontations usually last a few seconds, though some may last a few minutes.

-They can also raise a leg which is sometimes referred to as an "ambulatory raise".
+They may raise a leg, sometimes referred to as an "ambulatory raise".
 This can happen with multiple legs such as with the first two walking legs, or both the first and second pair.
-This is referred to as "double ambulatory raise", and "quadruple ambulatory raise", respectively.
-The exact form of this movement is variable between species.
-In some other species there is another distinct movement, where they move their leg away and upwards from the body, while it moves forwards, this same movement continues as the limb is brought down.
-This movement is sometimes called an "ambulatory poke".
+These actions are called a "double ambulatory raise" and a "quadruple ambulatory raise" respectively.
+The exact form of this movement varies between species.
+In some other species there is another distinct movement, where they move their leg away and upwards from the body, while it moves forwards, the movement continuing as the limb is brought down.
+This is sometimes called an "ambulatory poke".

-They also use their chelipeds as a warning display, usually used in two distinct variations.
-The first one consists of the crab lifting its whole body (shell included), and spreading its legs, then moving its cheliped forward until the dactylus (top part of the claw) is perpendicular with the ground.
-This movement is usually called an "cheliped presentation" This position may be more distinct in some species, such as those in the genus Pagurus.
-The second variation called the "cheliped extension", is usually a purely visual movement, though it may sometimes be used to strike a crab.
+They use their chelipeds as a warning display, usually in two distinct variations.
+The first consists of the crab lifting its whole body (shell included), and spreading its legs, then moving its cheliped forward until the dactylus (top part of the claw) is perpendicular with the ground.
+This is usually called a "cheliped presentation".
+This position may be more distinct in some species, such as those in the genus Pagurus.
+The second variation, the "cheliped extension", is usually a purely visual movement, though it is sometimes used to strike a crab.
 The chelipeds move forward and upwards, until the limb is parallel with the ground, usually used to push another crab out of the way.
 If a larger crab pushes a smaller one, the smaller one may be moved multiple centimeters.

 The crabs of the family Paguridae, have another distinct type of movement.
 Individuals may crawl upon another's crab shell.
-If the size is just right the crab climbed upon may move rapidly up and down or sideways, usually causing the other crab to fall off.
+If the size is just right, the crab climbed upon may move rapidly up and down or sideways, usually causing the other crab to fall off.